top of page

 A standout result of this phase is the reduction of the throughput time using a standard controller to manage a FT06 pass.
 With a seamless operation, the throughput time was optimized to approximately 1 hour and 50 minutes.
 This represents a significant improvement in efficiency.
 Additionally, the use of the controller from WP 4, which includes a newly developed AI controller, was also successfully tested in the simulation environment of the ScaliRo Cloud.
 The performance of this new technology was slightly better in terms of throughput time compared to the previously used standard controllers from ScaliRo.

-together, and the set goals regarding system optimization have largely been achieved.
+Overall, the current status of Demonstrator 7.1 shows that all technical components are working seamlessly together, and the set goals regarding system optimization have largely been achieved.
 The close collaboration of project partners has proven vital for the success of this implementation.
 The next steps will focus on integrating the insights gained into the further development of the AGV system and conducting additional tests to validate stability and performance under real-world conditions.

 figure12.png